kmgowda/SBK/README.md

 #### SBK preformance Processor
 The key differentiator component of SBK to get the max throughput of the storage driver is **SBK performance Processor**.
-The SBK is a spin-off from pravega benchmark tool, This component uses the multiple concurrent queues to aggregate the benchmark results.
+This component uses the multiple concurrent queues to aggregate the benchmark results to reduce the sync issues between the response threads from writers/readers.

 #### Result logger, SL4J, System Logger and Prometheus Logger